microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/deployment/_index.md

     ![Screenshot showing how to create the GitHub PAT](./img/github_PAT11.png)

-    > __NOTE: The GitHub PAT token only needs to be created once and can be reused on subsequent deployments for as long as the token is valid.__
     > __NOTE: GitHub fine-grained access tokens are a beta feature of GitHub and may be subject to change in user experience or functionality.__
     > __NOTE: The token shown in the above screenshot is a placeholder value for example purposes only and not a working token.__